Infectious Diseases Clinic

 The Complicated C. difficile Clinic treats patients with recurrent Clostridium difficile (C.diff) infections.
-Your primary care provider will refer you to our clinic.
-When antibiotics fail to work, we use Fecal Microbiota Transplantation (FMT), an effective treatment that cures the infection in about 90% of patients.
+Your healthcare provider will refer you to our clinic.
+When antibiotics fail to work, we use fecal microbiota transplantation (FMT), an effective treatment that cures the infection in about 90% of patients.
 We use pre-screened stool from OpenBiome, a non-profit stool bank.

-To qualify for FMT, you must have either of the following:
+To be considered for potential FMT, you must have either of the following:

-- Two documented episodes of mild to moderate C. diff that have not responded to 6-8 weeks of treatment with antibiotics
+- Two documented episodes of mild to moderate C. diff that have not responded to at least 6-8 weeks of treatment with appropriate antibiotics

 - One documented episode of severe C. diff infection that permits hospital admission

 During your first visit, we will determine if you are a candidate for FMT.
 If you qualify, the procedure will generally be scheduled 1-2 weeks later.
 You will be seen by doctors from one or more subspecialties, and your case will be reviewed by a multidisciplinary team.